business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 VoIP technology doesn’t require physical signal exchanges.
 VoIP phones and devices use the same broadband internet connection as computers or routers.
 They’re extremely reliable as long as you have a fast, secure internet connection.

-VoIP systems also have a much wider array of features than a landline does.
+VoIP systems also have a much wider array of features than landline networks.
 While landlines can make and receive calls, VoIP systems can include features like automatic call forwarding, voicemail-to-email transcription and virtual receptionists.

 Benefits and drawbacks of VoIP

-Many businesses and consumers implement VoIP systems to improve and facilitate communication.
+Many businesses and consumers choose VoIP systems to facilitate improved internal and external communication.
 However, these systems aren’t for everyone.
 Here’s a look at the top features of VoIP systems, along with some drawbacks to consider.

 VoIP system benefits

-• Greater accessibility: When accessibility is a concern, such as for those who are visually impaired or hard of hearing, VoIP provides the best options to ensure that users can communicate effectively and accurately.
+• Greater accessibility: When accessibility is a concern, such as for the visually impaired or hard of hearing, VoIP provides the best options to ensure that users can communicate effectively and accurately.

-• Scalability: Adding multiple phone lines to a traditional phone service can be challenging, but adding a new VoIP line is effortless.
+• Scalability: Adding multiple phone lines to a traditional phone service can be expensive and time-consuming, but adding a new VoIP line is effortless and can often be done within seconds.
 VoIP is the perfect tool for companies that need to add new lines during busy seasons and drop them once traffic returns to normal.

 • Variety of commercial features: VoIP programs have various helpful business features, including virtual receptionists and call forwarding.